tombensve/MarkdownDoc/Docs/MarkdownDoc-User-Guide.md

 Default key: Ctrl+I. This is changeable in the settings.

 This adds 2 '_' characters with the cursor placed between them.
 1 underscore before and after makes italic text in markdown.
 1 asterisk before and after does the same thing, but the editor uses underscores for this specific help funciton.
 Asterisks also means other things in markdown so underscores in this case is less confusing.
-This function can actually be useful even if you are not familiar with markdown, but also helsp those not familiar with markdown to get the correct formatting character.

 ### Insert list